 Peanut Butter and Berry Stuffed French ToastFULLforLife

-This is one the BEST homemade french toast recipes we’ve ever tasted.
+This is one the BEST homemade French toast recipes we’ve ever tasted.
 It’s almost like enjoying dessert for breakfast with a healthy twist.

-I (Kalie) have fond memories of making this french toast with my mom growing up.
+I (Kalie) have fond memories of making this French toast with my mom growing up.
 It doubles as the perfect lunch to pack for you or your family (served hot or cold) , no syrup needed.
 I often make a double batch so our family can eat half the leftovers throughout the week and toss the other half in the freezer for weeks to come.
 I’ve even sliced it into bite-sized pieces and served it at parties as a kid-friendly appetizer.
 I hope you enjoy this deliciously sweet recipe as much as we do!

 How to choose a healthy peanut butter:

 Because so many nut butters are made with an array of not-so-great (highly processed) ingredients, it can be difficult to determine which nut butters are minimally processed and good for you, in moderation of course.
-That’s why we decided to head to the grocery store to do a little investigating and write this blog post which breaks down The Dirty Truth About Grocery Store Nut Butter!
+That’s why we decided to head to the grocery store to do a little investigating and write this blog post that breaks down The Dirty Truth About Grocery Store Nut Butter!
 For all you creamy, or crunchy, nut butter loving friends out there, you’ll want to read this before grabbing that next jar of Jif and making this recipe!

 Side note: For a gluten-free option, use gluten-free bread.